jspicer-code/Tiva-C-Embedded/README.md

 This repository contains projects and experiments for the EEE4243 Embedded Systems course.

 # Final Project
-The project is fan controller system.
+The project is a fan controller system.
 It features PWM speed control, a numeric display, and a serial console to the PC.
 The PWM speed control interfaces with standard 4-wire PWM fans.
 It supports thermal and manual control modes and RPM measurement of the fan's tachometer signal.
 The display shows the fan speed (0-100), RPM, or current temperature, and the serial console interface provides a menu-driven UI for configuring the temperature control settings.

 Hardware features used on the Tiva TM4C123 board include GPIO, ADC, PWM, SPI, Timers, UART, PLL, SysTick, and Flash storage.
 The firmware was written in C using Keil Microvision and uses direct register access to control the hardware.